NodeFactoryIo/vedran/README.md

 When starting _vedran loadbalancer_ it is possible to configure automatic payout by providing these flags:

-`--private-key` - loadbalancers wallet private key, used for sending rewards on payout
+`--private-key` - loadbalancers wallet private key (string representation of hex value prefixed with 0x), used for sending rewards on payout

 `--payout-interval` - automatic payout interval specified as number of days